Home » Recipe Index » Desserts

 Instructions

 • In a medium bowl, stir together the pecans, warm caramel sauce, and salt.
-Pour the mixture into the bottom of the greased bundt pan.
+Pour the mixture into the greased bundt pan.

 • In another bowl, add the cake mix, water, vegetable oil, and eggs.
 Mix with a hand mixer on medium speed for 2 minutes.
 Pour the cake mix over the pecans and spread it into an even layer.